 However, there are also some long-term side effects to watch out for, especially if you have hair transplant complications.

 Most hair transplant scars will have faded substantially 10 years down the line.
-But poor closure technique can cause long-term visible scarring.
+However, poor closure technique can cause long-term visible scarring.
 This may not matter if you wear your hair long, but can be a problem when trying certain hairstyles.

 This can be a significant problem for many people as it can lead to scarring, as well as leaving insufficient hair grafts for future procedures.